Investipal/investipal-website/src/content/blog/best-wealth-management-software-rias-2025.md

 ### **Q: Which platform is best for solo advisors?**

-**A: Investipal.** It's designed specifically for solo and small RIAs, with AI automation that eliminates the need for operations staff.
+**A: Investipal.** It works well for advisors of all sizes, but solo advisors particularly benefit from its AI automation that eliminates the need for operations staff.
 You can run an entire advisory practice—client onboarding, portfolio analysis, proposals, compliance—by yourself in a fraction of the time.

 ---